Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Final Remarks

 Once the equation of state has been chosen, the first numerical test to be performed would be with $ \xi = 0 $, since, for this value, we should retrieve results already known from the RG TOV equations, for example, the maximum mass allowed for a neutron star for the chosen equation of state.
 Then, different values of $\xi$ should be taken, leading to different $f(T)$ gravity models applied to neutron stars.

-Then, using the most appropriate Python integrator, we are implementing a program that, starting from a given central density for the neutron star and the specific equation of state, could lead us to the structure of the star, i.e., $ P $, $\rho$ and $m$ as a function of $r$.
+{Then, using the packages from Python programming, more specifically, `solve-ivp' (see, e.g., \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html##scipy-integrate-solve-ivp} for details) with integration method option ‘RK45’ (explicit Runge-Kutta method of order 5(4)),} it is possible implement a program that, starting from a given central density for the neutron star and the specific equation of state, could lead us to the structure of the star, i.e., $ P $, $\rho$ and $m$ as a function of $r$, as was done in the previous section for the $n=1$ and 3/2 polytropics.
 This allows us, among other things, to obtain the value of $ r $ for which the pressure $ P $ vanishes, which would correspond to the external limit of the star, i.e., its radius $R$ and, consequently, the mass $M = m(R)$ is also obtained.
 Repeating the procedure for different central densities, it is possible to obtain a curve of the type `$`Mass \; \mbox {vs.} \; Radius $'', which would indicate the maximum mass allowed by the model for a given equation of state.

-Due to the complexity of the differential equations, all this process of finding the best integrator and performing the numerical analysis is quite elaborate.
-Despite of this, the analysis is ongoing and it has been shown perfectly possible to obtain its numerical solution which will be presented in future works to appear elsewhere, either for polytropic and realistic equations of state.
+Due to the complexity of the differential equations, all this process of finding the best integrator and performing the numerical analysis is quite elaborate, but it has been shown perfectly possible to obtain its numerical solution, as we have seen from the examples considered previously.
+Analysis for more general equations of state will be presented in future works to appear elsewhere, either for polytropic and realistic equations of state.

+{Additionally, we have discussed the behaviour of torsion inside and outside the matter distribution for different models.
+This can tell us about the intensity of the gravitational interaction for different $\xi$ and some results could be compared to those from GR.}